privacybydesign/irma-frontend-packages/plugins/irma-popup/README.md

 # IRMA popup

 This plugin contains a popup for IRMA flows in the web browser.
-The popup is based on the "legacy" popup of [`irmajs`](https://github.com/privacybydesign/irmajs).
-This plugin exists to ease the transition from `irmajs` to the new plugin structure, by allowing issuers and verifiers to switch to the new `irma-frontend-packages`, independent of switching to the new design of `irma-web`.

-Please note that not all states are currently supported by this plugin, so the user will not be notified of an unsupported browser and will not be able to retry their flow from the interface.
-See the [`irma-popup` example](https://github.com/privacybydesign/irma-frontend-packages/tree/master/examples/browser/irma-popup) for an implementation.
+It is a pop-up variant of the irma-web plugin.

 ## Usage